 Corn snakes are among the most popular snakes globally and are a great choice for a pet snake.
-They are relatively easy to take care of and very docile, making them ideal for handling.
+We generally suggest this type of snake for those beginning their journey into snake keeping.
+They are relatively easy to take care of and very docile, making them ideal for handling especially for children.

 They are a type of rat snake native to the southeastern United States.
 Here are a few things you need to know to keep your snake healthy and happy.

 Corn snakes need a spacious enclosure.
-A 20-gallon tank is a good size for a baby corn snake, but an adult corn snake will need a tank that's at least 40 gallons.
+A 20-gallon tank or terrarium is a good size for a baby corn snake, but an adult corn snake will need a set-up that's at least 40 gallons.
+Both Exo Terra Glass Terrarium Large/Low or Large/Wide and Zoo Med’s 40 Gallon Snake Kit make great terrariums for keeping Corn Snakes.
 The tank should have a tight-fitting lid, and it should be outfitted with a few hiding places.
 Corn snakes are escape artists, so it's important to make sure their enclosure is escape-proof.
-You can buy special snake-proof lids or make your own by attaching hardware cloth to the inside of the lid with zip ties.
+You can buy screen tops and clips if you have an existing aquarium that you would like to use.

 Corn snakes need a warm environment, with a temperature between 75 and 85 degrees Fahrenheit during the day and 60 to 70 degrees Fahrenheit during the night.
 Using a basking spot lamp and ceramic heat emitter, you can create a temperature gradient in their enclosure.
 It's important to maintain the proper humidity level in their enclosure.
 Corn snakes come from humid environments, so they need an enclosure that's between 50 and 60 percent humidity.
 You can raise the humidity level by misting their enclosure with water or using a humidity box.